Have you ever looked at those curriculum posts on various forums and panicked?

-Put the blinders on, look closely at your kid, and teach them.
+So, put the blinders on, look closely at your kid, and teach the child you have.

-Don’t pretend they’re your friend’s son who’s gifted at math.
-Don’t treat them like a child online who’s struggling with reading.
+Don’t pretend your kid is your friend’s son who’s gifted at math.

 So we need to get out of the comparison game.
 Comparing ourselves to others can be great when we’re inspired to push ourselves, but it’s a horrid idea when we’re looking at our children.

 No one wants to hear if only they were more like the neighbor’s child who’s so mannerly.

 - If only they were doing calculus like that boy on TV.
 You’d be happy.

 - If only they were scholarly like the kid at the co-op.
 You’d be delighted.

 - If only they excelled at a sport like that girl at park day.
 All would be well.